Frazew/VirtualSensor/README.md

 # VirtualSensor
 VirtualSensor is a module built on Xposed that creates several sensors on devices which do not have them.
-It does sensor fusion using the values from the accelerometer and the compass which are the two *si nequa non* requirements for this module.
+It does sensor fusion using the values from the accelerometer and the compass which are the two main requirements for this module.

 There are currently 5 sensors emulated :
 * TYPE_ROTATION_VECTOR